 Given a slice, we start by extracting the element names.
 They become the list of positive words employed to query the two NLP models (i.e., general knowledge and contextual knowledge).
 The historical data is used to provide negative words when querying the NLP models.
 Indeed, if the same list of possible words was used in the past to query the NLP models and the designer rejected a suggestion, that suggestion is stored in the historical data (as explained next in Step C.2), and used as a negative case here.

 Each query returns a list of new word suggestions sorted by the partial ordering relation (e.g., Euclidean distance) between the embeddings of the initial list of words (i.e., the element names extracted from the model slice) and each suggestion.
-Therefore, the result after querying the two NLP models for each model slice returns two different lists of related concepts, sorted by shorter to longer distance between embeddings (i.e., sorted by relatedness) that we use to prioritize our suggestions.
+Therefore, the result after querying the two NLP models for each model slice returns two different lists of related concepts, sorted by shorter to longer distances between embeddings (i.e., sorted by relatedness) that we use to prioritize our suggestions.
 By default, we merge the two lists (the one coming from the contextual knowledge and the one from the general NLP models) into a single sorted list.
 If a word appears in both lists, the position in which the word appears in the merged list is that whose distance to the slice is smaller (i.e., the relatedness to the slice is higher).

 This process can be customized.
-Our framework is parametrizable in two ways: (i) you can select the number of suggestions to receive at once, and (ii) customize how the the two lists should be prioritized by defining a weight parameter.
+Our framework is parametrizable in two ways: (i) you can select the number of suggestions to receive at once, and (ii) customize how the two lists should be prioritized by defining a weight parameter.
 Regarding the latter, as previously said, by default, our engine mixes the recommendations coming from both sources into only one sorted list.
 Nevertheless, we provide a parameter to assign different weights to the two sources of knowledge, gn, a value in the range [0..1], where gn=0 means that the user does not want general knowledge suggestions at all, and gn=1 that she only wants general knowledge suggestions.
 The weight assigned to the contextual knowledge will be 1-gn.
 This prioritization can be used to only get contextual information suggestions, general ones, give different weights to each of them (so that they appear higher in the list) or even to ask for two different lists, which helps trace where the suggestions come from, improving the explainability.

 Step B.3.
 Morphological analysis